← back to runpane.com

 keyboard-firstevery action has a shortcut. command palette (⌘K)keyboard shortcuts available

-integrationsagents connect via MCPs and CLI tools — the terminal is the integration layerbuilt-in linear, github issues, jira
+integrationsagents connect via MCPs and CLI tools — the terminal is the integration layerlinear, github issues, jira, gitlab, forgejo, plain

 philosophyvim for agent management — the tool everything integrates withintegrated workspace with PM tools